PromiseUdo/task-app-promise/README.md

 ```

 This will enable the client server install all dependencies on the package.json file.

 Once this is complete, run the command

 ```
 npm run start
 ```

-This last command will run the client server 6.
+This last command will run the client server.
 On the second opened terminal, change directory to the server by typing the command

 ```
 npm server